 - When the pan is hot, add the cubed chicken and cook until browned and almost cooked through, about 4 to 5 minutes, stirring occasionally.
 Transfer the chicken to a clean plate.

 - Add the remaining tablespoon olive oil to the pan.
 Add the broccoli and carrots and cook, stirring often, for 2 minutes.
 Add the bell peppers to the pan and continue stir frying the veggies until crisp-tender, 2 to 3 minutes.

 - Whisk the stir fry sauce to recombine.
 Add the chicken back to the pan, followed by the sauce.
 Cook for 2 to 3 minutes, until chicken is cooked through and sauce has thickened.

 - Stir in the green onions.
 Serve stir fry over cooked rice.

-- To make your stir fry spicy, add crushed red pepper flakes, sriracha or sweet chili sauce to the stir fry sauce, to taste.
+- To make the stir fry spicy add a few pinches of crushed red pepper flakes to the stir fry sauce, to taste.